WayPointVenturesOrg/coursewarelibrary/ENU/55351AC/Labs/Mod09/0901-Deploy and use certificates.md

 2. Verify autoenrollment.

-3. Configure the enrollment agent for smart card certificates.
+3. Configure the enrollment agent for smart-card certificates.

 4. Use certificates for digital signing of a Microsoft Office document.